teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >
 {: .hands_on}

 What can you see here?
 To follow along, we made all substeps of the task available as outputs.
-To answer our question of what year most elements in the museum derive from, we first cut the column of production time from the table and filter only dates from the table that derive from specific years, not year ranges.
+To answer our question of which year most elements in the museum derive from, we first remove the column of production time from the table and filter only the dates that derive from specific years, not year ranges.
 Regular expressions help clean remaining inconsistencies in the dataset.
-Sorting the production date in descending order reveals that one faulty dataset that is supposed to be created in 2041 is part of the table.
+Sorting the production date in descending order reveals that one faulty dataset, which is supposed to have been created in 2041, is part of the table.
 We remove it.
-Datamash allows for summing up how many elements came to the museum in what year.
+Datamash allows for summarising how many elements arrived at the museum in each year.
 The ascending order, we visualise in a bar chart.
-To find out from what year most objects derive, we use another sorting order.
+To determine from which year most objects originate, we use another sorting order.
 We parse the input as a conditional statement to search for object descriptions from the objects of that year.
 In our case, this is 1969.
 From all object descriptions from 1969, we create a word cloud using the offered stop word list.
-As a result, we get that most objects from the museum are negatives from Davis Mist, which he created in that year and gave to the museum.
+As a result, we find that most objects from the museum are negatives from Davis Mist, which he created that year and donated to the museum.

 ![Word cloud of objects' descriptions](images/display_1969.png)

 # Conclusion

 Congratulations!
 You used OpenRefine to clean your data and ran a workflow from Galaxy with your results!
-You now know how to do basic steps in Galaxy, run OpenRefine as an interactive tool and get your data from Galaxy to OpenRefine and back.
-On the way, you have learned basic data cleaning, like facetting, to enhance the quality of your data.
+You now know how to perform basic steps in Galaxy, run OpenRefine as an interactive tool, and transfer data from Galaxy to OpenRefine and back.
+On the way, you have learned basic data cleaning techniques, such as facetting, to enhance the quality of your data.
 To extract further information from the cleaned data, running a pre-designed workflow showed you a glimpse into Galaxy.
-Of course, you can always do your own analysis with the tools most useful for you, instead.
+Of course, you can always conduct your own analysis using the tools most useful to you, instead.